winstonpuckett/WinstonPuckett.PipeExtensions/README.md

     return new Output(model);
   }

-  private void Submit(Output output)
+  private async Task SubmitAsync(Output output)
   {
     // This could be any operation.
-In this case, it's adding it to an entity
+In this case, we'll just wait for two seconds
-    // framework database.
-You could submit to a API or servicebus or anything else.

-    _context.Add(output);
-    _context.SaveChanges();
+    // to simulate saving something to a database.

+    await Task.Delay(2000);
   }
-  #endregion - Private method explanations
 }
 ```